AlexandreDdaCosta/olympus/README.md

 provide shell access.
 ```

+All previous steps are one-time only **UNLESS** you want to make modifications to
+repositories or ssh key pairs.

 ### Push repository updates to Github

+Once all the set-up is done, you can push reliably code to Github from inside
-From inside the remote repository:
+the remote repository:

 ```
 git push github